-O&P is an anti-violence prevention project initiated the “Writing from the Darkness Project” which is a special creative writing, counseling program for at-risk children affected by torture, traumatic dislocation, refugee status or other family factors.
+Owl and Panther (O&P) is an anti-violence prevention project initiated the “Writing from the Darkness Project” which is a special creative writing, counseling program for at-risk children affected by torture, traumatic dislocation, refugee status or other family factors.
 The project was established in 1997 with the Center for Prevention & Resolution of Violence, (CPRV).
 CPRV was located in Tucson, Arizona and provided social, legal and educational services to refugees who are victims of torture.
 The Center closed its doors in 2009 while the Owl & Panther Project continues its work with children and families of refugees.

-The Hopi Opportunity Youth Initiative focuses on our community’s most at-risk youth between the ages of 14 to 26 who are not actively engaged in school or in the workforce.
+The Hopi Opportunity Youth Initiative (HOYI) focuses on our community’s most at-risk youth between the ages of 14 to 26 who are not actively engaged in school or in the workforce.
 The goal of the Initiative is to bring together community members and organizations that will promote positive change and explore opportunities to help strengthen support for Hopi and Tewa youth living on and off the reservation.